 Down Time: There may be periods of time when there isn’t much to do.
 Most of our volunteers drive quite a distance and it isn’t feasible to ask volunteers to work for a couple of hours at a time.
 Please take advantage of any down time and relax.

 There will be lots of heavy lifting, standing, cleaning poopy dog crates or walking dogs that can be very scared and may need to be carried.
 Please bring your muscles!
 If you have any physical limitations, please consider if this is the best volunteer job for you.
 Please wear old clothes and you may want to bring a change of clothes.

 Most dogs living in First Nations are free roaming dogs.
 This isn’t such a bad life!
 While they may appear to be strays, most have owners.
 The Task Force does not have the authority to remove any animals without the consent of a Leader, Community Liaison or animal control officer.
-DO NOT pick up any animals unless you are authorized to do so.
-Any stray or relinquished animals are accepted at the discretion of the Task Force and the Rescue Coordinators.
-Designated Leaders are the only people authorized to accept these animals.

 Respect for Community

 We ask that you drive directly to the clinic site and do not drive through the community.
 Our group can have up to 100 volunteers at each clinic and the extra traffic may cause issues.
 We ask that you drive safely and respect the community that has invited us to assist them with their animals.

 If you are interested in volunteering with us please fill out the online form below